BestTimesToVisit.com Logo

 food

-You absolutely *must* try a pork tenderloin sandwich while you're in Indy.
-It's a local obsession!
-Look for places like St. Elmo Steak House (though it's pricier, their version is iconic) or Nick's English Pub for a more casual, but equally delicious, experience.
-Just be prepared for it to be bigger than your plate!
+You absolutely *have* to try a Pork Tenderloin sandwich while you're in Indy.
+It's a local delicacy, and places like St. Elmo Steak House (though pricey, it's an experience!) or the more casual Plumpers have fantastic versions.
+Just be prepared, they're usually bigger than the plate!

 transport